Note: The 2021 tax sale date is to be determined.

 Accepted methods of payment: Certified funds: cashier’s check, money order or cash.

 Note: This information is provided for guidance only and does not constitute legal advice.

 Tax sales are conducted once a year, usually in November or December.
 The date will be announced on the Cherokee County website, on the county’s social media channels, and in local newspapers for three consecutive weeks before the sale.

 You must register in order to bid.
 There is no registration fee.

-You may register at the Delinquent Tax Office or online before the sale, or at 9 a.m. on the day of the sale.
+You may register at the Delinquent Tax Office or online before the sale date.
 Bidder registration requires a driver’s License.
 Bidder receipts, refunds and deeds, if applicable, will be issued in the name registered.

 Bid at your own risk.
 Each property is sold in “as-is” condition.
 Cherokee County makes no warranty and no representation whatsoever as to the value of the property; the size, shape, boundaries, location or physical characteristic of the property; the number or conditions of any buildings or improvements on the property; or the quality of the title to the property.